theo-avila/avila_2025_wmt/README.md

 ## Core Functionality:

   Compute transformations (λ=ρ) from model surface fluxes outputs for monthly climatologies, time average, and mapping back to **x**-space.
 Built-in support for analyzing certain basins, or by creating own basins.
-There is built in subsetting by year, and block bootstrapping functionality for internal variability.
+There is built in subsetting by year, block bootstrapping functionality for internal variability, and for seasonal / yearly averages.
+This repo runs on `xwmt` (Drake et al 2025), and uses some code from Tesdal et al (2023).

 ## Example Notebooks: